 Offers bright illumination with 4 settings.
 Offers 320 lumens in a water-resistant build.
 Reaches full power fast in just 2 hours.
 Easy to install, and comes with a taillight.

 Charge doesn't last very long on flashing mode.
-Some reports of failure after a few months' use.
-Customer service isn't very responsive.
+Some reports of failure after a few months of use.

 A headlight/taillight set that produces LED illumination.
 Headlight is visible up to 1,500 feet and taillight up to a 40-foot range.
 Offers 3 settings.
 Weather-resistant, easy to install, and budget-priced.

-Requires 6 AAA batteries, but you get up to 100 hours.
+Requires 6 AAA batteries.
 Taillight could be brighter.
 Doesn't work as well as competitors in total darkness.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.